killthemallpewdiepie/mdx2mid/README.md

 # MDX2MID
-Remake/port of the original unMDX used for turning MGS1 .mdx files (and MGS2?) into .mid files.
+Remake/port of the original unMDX used for converting MGS1 .mdx files (and MGS2?) into .mid files.